Imsharad/openai-code-interpreter/README.md

-// Start of Selection
 # 🛡️ Secure Data Analysis System

-Welcome to the Secure Data Analysis System – a robust, Python-based solution for analyzing data files using advanced Language Models (LLMs) in a fully isolated environment.
-By combining the power of OpenAI's language models with the enhanced security of Docker containerization, this system offers both cutting‐edge data insights and top-notch protection.
+Secure Data Analysis System – Python-based solution for analyzing data files (csv) using advanced Language Models (LLMs) in a fully isolated docker container environment.
+By combining the power of OpenAI's language models like o3-mini with the enhanced security of Docker containerization, this system offers both cutting‐edge data insights and top-notch protection.

 ## ✨ Features